Tufa Shujineng's Rebellion: End of the rebellion

 While Ma Long fought in the west, a rumour began circulating in the court that he and his men had been cut off, but it was quickly dispelled after his messenger arrived at the court.
 Emperor Wu was pleased with Ma Long and further appointed him General Who Exhibits Might.
 As Ma Long marched to Wuwei, his troops killed and injured many of the rebels.
 After reaching Wuwei, Shujineng's allied chieftains, Cubahan (猝跋韓) and Zuwanneng (且萬能), surrendered to him along with ten thousand troops under them.
 In December 279, Ma Long, with the help of Meiguneng (沒骨能) and other friendly tribal leaders, won a great battle over Shujineng and killed him.
 Another account states that after Shujineng was defeated, he was assassinated by his subordinates, who then submitted to Ma Long.
 Tufa Shujineng's rebellion was at its end.

 Aftermath

-As Shujineng's defeat became assured, Emperor Wu began his conquest of Wu one month before the rebellion was quelled, and Jin would unify China in May 280.
-Shujineng's cousin, Tufa Wuwan (禿髮務丸), was installed as the new chieftain of the Tufa-Xianbei tribe.
-For the remainder of Emperor Wu's reign, no similar revolt would break out in the northwest.
-However, in 296, due to poor governance, the tribal people, led by the Di chieftain, Qi Wannian, would once again rebel in the Guanzhong region, this time with more dire consequences that would contribute to the Upheaval of the Five Barbarians at the start of the 4th-century.
-Jia Nanfeng and Sima Zhong's marriage, prompted by Shujineng's rebellion, would also lay the seeds for the War of the Eight Princes.
+As Shujineng's defeat became assured, Emperor Wu began his conquest of Wu one month before the rebellion was quelled and unified China in May 280.
+Shujineng's cousin, Tufa Wuwan (禿髮務丸), was installed as the new chieftain of the Tufa.
+Despite their victory, Shujineng's rebellion, along with another albeit minor tribal revolt in Bing province led by Liu Meng in 272, raised concerns among a few ministers regarding the ethnic minorities living in the north.
+After the conquest, the minister, Guo Qin (郭欽) sent a petition to the court calling for the tribes to be relocated outside the border, but was rejected.

+For the remainder of Emperor Wu's reign, the northwest remained mostly in peace.
+However, in 296 (during the reign of Emperor Hui), due to poor governance, the tribes, led by the Di chieftain, Qi Wannian, once again rebelled in Guanzhong, this time with more dire consequences that contributed towards the upheaval of the Five Barbarians.
+Jia Nanfeng's marriage to Sima Zhong, prompted by Shujineng's rebellion, also laid the seeds for the War of the Eight Princes.